niklasnatter/niklasnatter/README.md

+**Hey there 👋**

-Hey 👋 I am a full stack software developer and open source enthusiast.
+I am a full stack software developer and open source enthusiast.
 I enjoy building usable applications, working on challenging problems, experimenting with new technologies and tinkering with my shell configuration.
+I like to dive deep into libraries, frameworks and languages and tackling problems by solving their root cause.
+In my freetime, you can find me exploring new places by foot or mountains with my skis.

 <!--
 **niklasnatter/niklasnatter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.